Vinorcola/HelperBundle/README.md

 The bundle provide a base controller inheriting Symfony's base controller and helping working with the translation system.
 It provides methods to easily add error messages to form and flash messages.

 Furthermore, it provides a `saveDatabase()` method that is basically doing `$em->flush()`.
-Your controller gain in readability and you don't need to inject the `EntityManage` anymore if you are working with repositories as services!
+Your controller gain in readability and you don't need to inject the `EntityManager` anymore if you are working with repositories as services!

 ## Simple repository